+A spouse or domestic partner who is not currently enrolled in their own right in a CalPERS

+4886-1056-8956.1 010080.005

+16

+health plan.

-- A spouse or domestic partner who is not currently enrolled in his or hertheir own right in a CalPERS health plan. - A child under 26 years of age who has never been married, including an adopted child, a step-child, or a child who lives with the employee in a parent-child relationship and who is economically dependent (requires an Affidavit of Eligibility Form).
+A child under 26 years of age who has never been married, including an adopted child, a step-child, or a child who lives with the employee in a parent-child relationship and who is economically dependent (requires an Affidavit of Eligibility Form).